spacebird-dev/clouddns-nat-helper/README.md

 ## Binary

-You can download a binary from the [releases page](https://github.com/maxhoesel/clouddns-nat-helper/releases)
+You can download linux binaries from the [releases page](https://github.com/maxhoesel/clouddns-nat-helper/releases).

+Note that only the `x86_64-unknown-linux-gnu` target is tested thoroughly, the other binaries should work as well however.

 ## With Cargo

 If you have `cargo` installed, simply run

-`cargo install clouddns_nat_helper`
+`cargo install clouddns-nat-helper`

 ## As a k8s application